 Even though the book was close to 500 pages, I felt like the second half of the book was rushed.
 This is a rare occasion in which I wish there was more to the book, particularly the ending.
 I wanted to know more and to feel like I knew the characters as I did at the beginning.
 From Korea to Japan, this is an epic historical fiction novel.

-The characters did not develop throughout the story as much as I would have liked but, when added to the wonderful writing, this book in our list of ghost books is a worthwhile read.
+The characters did not develop throughout the story as much as I would have liked, but this ghost book is a worthwhile read when considering the wonderful writing.
+The paranormal aspect makes this a great book for fall.

 Mysteries and Thrillers Books by Female BIPOC Authors